Japan Coast Guard: Personal weapons

 In the early days, MSA officers were issued WWII Nambu Type 14 semi-auto pistols and M1 rifles.
 From the 1960s, the old semi-auto Nambu pistols were replaced by newly built M60 revolvers.
 Some JCG security units have been equipped with modern Smith & Wesson Model 5906 TSW pistols.
+It's been reported that the Smith & Wesson 360J revolvers are also used.
+The P228 is used by the SST.

-The M1 rifle was replaced after the 1960s and sailors of the JCG were issued Howa Type 64 rifles.
-From 1990, their weapons were updated again to the Howa Type 89 rifles.
-In addition to these automatic rifles, SST is equipped with Heckler & Koch MP5A5/SD6 submachine guns.
+The M1 rifle was replaced after the 1960s and the JCG were issued Howa Type 64 rifles.
+From 1990, their weapons were updated again to the Howa Type 89.

+The SST is equipped with Heckler & Koch MP5A5/SD6 submachine guns.
 The Howa M1500 has been adopted as a sniper rifle, and the SST has also adopted anti-materiel rifles manufactured by the McMillan Firearms.